Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: : Threshold-Adaptive BFT

 \subsubsection{Liveness}

-Besides equivocations, $f > t_\mathit{fast}$ adversary-controlled replicas can stay silent and negatively affect the liveness of the system.
-In such situations, there will be less than $n-t_\mathit{fast}$ correct replicas in the system, subverting a key liveness assumption of the consensus protocol operating with no more than $t_\mathit{fast}$ failures.
-It can lead to two unfavorable situations.
-First, client requests might not be ordered, triggering a timeout and causing the system to initiate a leader change (i.e., \bftsmart{}'s synchronization phase).
-As explained in the next section, this sub-protocol reverts the system to the conservative configuration in which up to $t$ failures are tolerated.
+Besides equivocations, $f>t_\mathit{fast}$ replicas controlled by an adversary can stay silent and negatively affect the liveness of the system.
+In such situations, there will be fewer than $n-t_\mathit{fast}$ correct replicas in the system, violating a key liveness assumption of the consensus protocol designed for no more than $t_\mathit{fast}$ failures.
+This can lead to two unfavorable situations.
+First, client requests might not be ordered, triggering a timeout and initiating a view change.
+As explained in the next section, this sub-protocol reverts the system to the conservative mode that tolerates up to $t$ failures.

-The second situation is more tricky since the request might be ordered but faulty replicas might not send replies to the client, preventing the client from consolidating the request result.
-In this case, the client could send a \emph{panic} message to the replicas asking it to switch to the conservative mode.
-Replicas might trigger a leader change to switch the system's mode.
-However, it must be done carefully since a malicious client can create such a message to disallow the system to operate in fast mode.
-This type of weakness is inherent to many optimistic protocols~\cite{aublin2015next}.
-Since the use of this mechanism can make \ourProtocol{} very fragile, as a single malicious client can undermine our latency improvements, we propose an alternative approach.
-If the client does not receive the required number of replies, it needs to periodically check the log of decisions until the next checkpoint to see in which position on the finalized request log its request appears.
-It is similar to what blockchain clients do, inspecting the blockchain until their requests are included in a block a certain number of blocks before the blockchain head.
-This approach ensures clients would benefit from the extremely low latency of \ourProtocol{} as long as there are no more than $t_\mathit{fast}$ faulty replicas in the system.
+The second situation is more complicated: the request might be ordered, but faulty replicas might not send replies to the client, preventing it from consolidating the request result.
+In this case, the client could send a \emph{panic} message to the replicas asking them to switch to the conservative mode, which might trigger a leader change to switch the system's mode.
+However, this must be done carefully, as a malicious client could abuse this mechanism to prevent the system from operating in fast mode, a known weakness inherent to optimistic protocols~\cite{aublin2015next}.
+This mechanism could make \ourProtocol{} optimization fragile, as a single malicious client can undermine latency improvements.
+Thus, we propose an alternative approach for dealing with this situation.

+\paragraph{Finalization} By \textbf{Rule}~\clientRule{ C2}, if the client does not receive the required number of replies, it periodically checks the decision log until the next checkpoint to see where its operation appears in the finalized decision log.
+This procedure is similar to how blockchain clients inspect the blockchain until their requests are included in a block several blocks away from the blockchain head.
+This approach ensures that clients can benefit from \ourProtocol{}'s low latency as long as there are no more than $t_\mathit{fast}$ faulty replicas in the system.